September 22, 2022.

 Dogs, it is safe to say, see the world in an entirely different fashion than we humans do.
-I’ve been amazed by my dog Layla’s ability to catch movement at dusk from yards away, and I also have watched incredulous as Layla walked right by wild rabbits who have frozen in their tracks in broad daylight.
+I’ve been amazed by my dog Layla’s ability to catch movement at dusk from yards away, and I also have watched incredulously as Layla walked right by wild rabbits who have frozen in their tracks in broad daylight.
 As a human, I rely on my sight to determine my world.
 Layla, like all dogs, depends heavily on her sense of smell, and sight comes in a close second.

-Dogs, especially those bred for hunting, are crepuscular, which is a fancy term for saying they are more active in the early morning and evening hours, and tend to be sleepier the rest of the time.
+Dogs, especially those bred for hunting, are crepuscular, which is a fancy term for saying they are more active in the early morning and evening hours and tend to be sleepier the rest of the time.
 Dogs evolved this way to keep up with their prey, such as rabbits, deer, squirrels, and birds, which are also much more active at sunrise and sunset.

 As such, dogs see approximately five times better in the dimness of twilight than we do.
 In the dark, human eyes can take up to 30 minutes to adjust.
 Dogs’ eyes can adjust almost immediately.
-Dogs can do this because their eyes have more rods, which are vision receptor cells that detect light and dark, than humans have.
+Dogs can do this because their eyes have more rods, which are vision receptor cells that detect light and dark than humans have.

 This trait also gives dogs the superior ability to detect motion and shapes.
 Dogs recognize people and other animals through body movement and physical gestures.
-An object at rest, such as a rabbit when it freezes, is much harder for a dog to recognize, which is why Layla sometimes misses seeing them.
+An object at rest, such as a rabbit, when it freezes, is much harder for a dog to recognize, which is why Layla sometimes misses seeing them.

-Dogs’ eyes process motion so fast that they can see the flicker of a picture refreshing on television.
+Dogs’ eyes process moves so fast that they can see the flicker of a picture refreshing on television.
 TV programs designed especially for dogs, such as DogTV, are created with more frames per second in order to keep them interested!